 In Table 1 in p.96, we mention that “when both variances and sample sizes are the same in each independent group, the t-values, degrees of freedom, and the p-values in Student’s t-test and Welch’s t-test are the same” (p.96).
 Looking back, we realize that readers might mistakenly believe that t-values, degrees of freedom and p-values will be identical when the homoscedasticity assumption is true but actually, t-values, degrees of freedom and p-values will be identical only if sample estimates of standard deviation are identical.
 This information is not very relevant, as two equal population variances could lead to unequal estimates (and to a lesser extent, two unequal population variances could possibly lead to equal estimates, although it is very unlikely).
 This example perfectly represents a mistake that we have made several times in this article: we have used the term "group" interchangeably to sometimes describe samples and to sometimes describe populations.
 From a pedagogical perspective, this can lead to confusion, which is very problematic in our view.
 On the other hand, this does not alter our conclusions since the confusion was never committed in our simulation scripts.

 Finally, although not visible in the article, two errors made in the simulations impacted some conclusions in the Additional File of the article.
 First, we used different population SD when simulating double exponential distributions than when simulating other distributions, due to a confusion between lambda and sigma when using the "rdoublex" function in R. This mistake had consequences on the assessment of the power of both Welch's t-test and Student's t-test, and therefore, we erroneously claimed in the Additional File that there is a loss of power with heavy tailed distributions.
 This point was discussed in a later article : « Taking Parametric Assumptions Seriously: Arguments for the Use of Welch's F-test instead of the Classical F-test in One-Way ANOVA » (Delacre et al., 2019).
-Second, there were an error in the scripts we ran in order to simulate samples extracted from chi-square distributions , when sample sizes differ.
-Scripts were corrected and rerun, and tables and conclusions were modified accordingly in the Additional File
+Second, there were an error in the scripts we ran in order to simulate samples extracted from chi-square distributions.
+As a consequence, we cannot generalize our conclusions to scenarios where sample sizes differ and are extracted from highly skewed distributions.
+Scripts were corrected and rerun, and tables and conclusions were modified accordingly in the Additional File available on Github (changes from the original version on the IRSP website are indicated in blue).

 Competing interests